-AsIAm, Ireland’s National Autism Charity, notes with great concern the content of this evening’s RTE Investigates Programme on the failures of the HSE assessment processes, which in turn have forced many families to access private services which are not statutorily regulated.
+AsIAm, Ireland’s Autism Charity, notes with great concern the content of this evening’s RTE Investigates Programme on the failures of the HSE assessment processes, which in turn have forced many families to access private services which are not statutorily regulated.
 We know the revelations within the programme will cause anxiety for many families, particularly those who received assessments from the individual profiled in the programme.

 First, we want to assure families that we are advocating at the highest levels, with all relevant statutory agencies to ensure that no child or adult is disadvantaged or loses the supports that they need.
 AsIAm will continue this work following tonight’s program and will continue to keep the community informed of any developments.
 We know many individuals and families tonight will have questions and our Information Line will be open to families to raise these questions and concerns in the time ahead – where answers are not immediately available, we will work hard to get the information and reassurance that individual cases require.